 Your lawn needs food (nutrients), water, air, and light to flourish.
 In nature, decaying plant and animal matter complete the nourishment cycle, but in most of our gardens, this process doesn’t happen.

 Dead leaves and other plant matter are considered unsightly and removed, so the nutrient cycle is interrupted.
 And over time your soil will become nutrient-deficient.
-This is when a lawn fertilizer service plays an important role.
+This is when lawn fertilization services play an important role.

 Most homeowners want a lush green lawn, that enhances their curb appeal, with no weeds.
 The best way to achieve this is to fertilize.
 A healthy lawn crowds out weeds, depriving their seeds of necessary sunlight, and making it harder for weeds to get established.

 If you want a full, thick, healthy lawn, you need a number of factors – adequate light, water, air, and nutrient-rich soil.
 YardDoc can help with each of these essential lawn care elements, including all the major nutrients for basic plant nutrition.